tschaub/suite/docs/install/mac/source/README.rst

          *License Agreement*

 #.
 To install the Suite on your hard drive click :guilabel:`Install`.
+You will be prompted for your administrator password.

     .. figure:: img/directory.png
        :align: center

-       *Destination folder for the installation*

-#.
-You will be prompted for your machine password.
+       *Destination selection*

 #.
 Please wait while the installation proceeds.